Regd.No.: 126198/071/072

 Day 15 : Trek on route Tarakot via Jang-la pass 4,535 m – 06 hrs.

-From this small and nice spot, our morning walks starts with few climb and then descend into small scattered huts and shades near Sumdeling village, then the path leads to a climb on a grassy field at the base of Jengla pass and its ridgetop, after a nice break continue with the climb on this long uphill walk few hours of strenuous walk to reach at Jang-la ridge top at 4,535 meters, which is the highest point of this awesome adventure, the top of the pass festooned with prayer flags, chortens and mani prayer stones with fantastic views of surrounding vast landscapes and of Mt.Dhaulagiri I at 8,167m and Gurja Himal 7,195 at a mere distance, after a marveling the beautiful scenery, walk on the downhill path towards grassy fields with rhododendron and juniper bushes till the day ends at Phupal khola for overnight camp within the Dollop area.
+From this small and nice spot, our morning walks start with a few climb and then descend into small scattered huts and shades near Sumdeling village, then the path leads to a climb on a grassy field at the base of Jengla pass and its ridgetop, and after a nice break continues with the climb on this long uphill walk few hours of strenuous walk to reach at Jang-la ridge top at 4,535 meters, which is the highest point of this awesome adventure, the top of the pass festooned with prayer flags, chortens, and mani prayer stones with fantastic views of surrounding vast landscapes and of Mt.Dhaulagiri I at 8,167m and Gurja Himal 7,195 at a mere distance, after a marveling the beautiful scenery, walk on the downhill path towards grassy fields with rhododendron and juniper bushes till the day ends at Phupal Khola for overnight camp within the Dollop area.

 Food